frederic-loui/floui-nix-learning-pills/[0001]-[nix]-channel-operation.md

 # Nix channel on Linux
-After having installed Nix package manager you'd expect to install some packages from one or sevreral repositories similar to Debian or Redhat package manager.
+After having installed Nix package manager you'd expect to install some packages from one or several repositories similar to Debian or Redhat package manager.
-Nix comes with a default set of packages called **Nix packages collection**.
+Nix comes with a default set of packages called **Nix package collection**.
 Once you installed Nix, this install a default channel.
 ## List channel
 This list the channel that is currently active.
 Below you see the default channel installed.
 ```